cjacker/opensource-toolchain-stm32/README.md

 STM32 has a large, high-quality development ecosystem, there are various opensource tools and SDKs for STM32 development.

 You can always write firmware which directly runs on the hardware without using any underlying software abstraction (So called bare metal programming).
 For ARM GCC, except the official SPL/STM32Cube libraries, there is [libopencm3](https://github.com/libopencm3/) which support STM32 very well.
-For Rust, there is [stm32-rs](https://github.com/stm32-rs), a series of community Rust support projects for STM32 microcontrollers which support a log of STM32 models,
+For Rust, there is [stm32-hal](https://github.com/David-OConnor/stm32-hal) or [stm32-rs](https://github.com/stm32-rs) which support a lot of STM32 models,

 ## Bare Metal

 For simple tasks such as blink a led, you can write some bare metal codes without depending on any libraries, usually a bare metal project of STM32 consists of:

-- A Linker script which define the memory layout
+- **A Linker script** which define the memory layout
-- A startup file in c or asm (typically written in assembly) which:
+- **A startup file** in c or asm (typically written in assembly) which:
   + initialize the stack pointer
   + initialize the non-zero read/write-data in RAM
   + initialize the zero read/write-data in RAM
   + define the interrupt vector table
   + jump to the main function
-- A main function
+- **A main function**

 There are some baremetal demos in this repo for STMf1/f4/h7, you can take these demos as reference.